 Your Bernedoodle will always be right by your side, giving you love and attention.
-This attachment is what gives them the nickname Velcro dogs because they cling to their owners.
+This attachment gives them the nickname Velcro dogs because they cling to their owners.

-- The Bernedoodle is one of the most docile of all the Doodles.
-They are kind and gentle towards everyone, as if they are afraid to break us.
+The Bernedoodle is one of the most docile of all Doodles.
+They are kind and gentle towards everyone as if they are afraid to break us.

-Since we all want to spend as much time possible with our best friends, this is a great plus.
+Since we all want to spend as much time as possible with our best friends, this is a great plus.
 You can even prolong the life of your Bernedoodle with proper care and breeding.

 While Bernedoodles do not shed, they do require a lot of grooming.
 This grooming is needed daily, and they will need grooming from a professional.

 Bernedoodles can be very social creatures, but sometimes they inherit genetics to be wary of all people and animals.
 You will need early socialization to keep them friendly to all.

 Though Bernedoodles are known to be docile when they are older, they can have a herding instinct.
 This instinct can require a lot of training if you have other small animals and children.

 Need Larger Spaces

 They also cost a fair amount of money for food, vet bills, grooming, and other miscellaneous needs.
 The larger the dog is, the more it will cost you yearly.

 Bernedoodles can be intelligent, but also a little hard-headed.
 Some Bernedoodle owners have noted that their dogs are stubborn and hard to train.

 Since Bernedoodles are so loyal, they can have a little fear if you spend a lot of time away.
-They thrive in homes with routines, and people present for most of the day.
+They thrive in homes with routines, with people present most of the day.

-- Just like with every dog breed, the Bernedoodle medical history can be something to worry about.
-Bernedoodles are prone to getting hip and elbow dysplasia, eye diseases, skin issues, and allergies.
+Like every dog breed, the Bernedoodle medical history can be something to worry about.
+Bernedoodles are prone to hip and elbow dysplasia, eye diseases, skin issues, and allergies.

 Short Life Span